lmapii/practical-zephyr/02_devicetree_basics/readme.md

 };
 ```

-You might still not be convinced why you'd need an _alias_, so let's have a look at how they are used in Zephyr's DTS files.
+Still wondering why you'd need an _alias_ if you already have labels?
+Let's have a look at how aliases are used in Zephyr's DTS files.
 Say, we want to build an application that reads the state of a button.
 If we look at the nRF52840 development kit, we find the following nodes for the board's buttons:

 `zephyr/boards/arm/nrf52840dk_nrf52840/nrf52840dk_nrf52840.dts`
 ```dts